Best of the British countryside in September

 From late-summer gardens to soaring eagles and baby beavers, celebrate September with our pick of the month's best photos from the UK countryside.

 By September, hints of the autumn ahead begin to show themselves in the British countryside – heather coats the hills, migrant birds are on the wing and forests begin to turn from deep green to russet and brown.

-From the Lake District’s fells and waters to a wild Sussex farm, we’ve come across some amazing photography while putting together the September 2019 issue of BBC Countryfile Magazine.
+From the high fells of the Lake District to Dorset's sunken lanes and joyous jays, we’ve come across some amazing photography while putting together the September 2021 issue of BBC Countryfile Magazine.
 Celebrate the month with a few of our favourite September images.

 Bossington Hill, Somerset

 Dunkery Beacon is the highest point on Exmoor and perhaps seen at its best from Wilmersham Common or Bossington Hill on a summer’s evening, when the last of the sun illuminates its flanks.
 The swathe of high moorland before you is a kaleidoscope of greens, browns and golds, with Exmoor ponies and red deer decorating the landscape.

 This dramatic, beautiful wading bird could become a common sight in Knepp and the rest of West Sussex over the next decade.
 Conservationists hope local communities will volunteer village-hall roofs and other buildings as nest sites.

 Pillar Rock, Cumbria

 Once blighted by thick Sitka spruce plantations, Ennerdale is now internationally recognised for its diversity, from the upland birch-oak woodlands and montane heaths of Steeple and Pillar to the grasslands and aquatic locales of the valley floor.
 More than 100 species of bird can be found here, including goldcrests, greenfinches, tree pipits and snipe, alongside butterflies, roe deer, red squirrels and Arctic charr.